tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

  * Chefspec becomes really powerful and is an efficient tool for testing various combinations of [node data, ohai data, search- and databag queries](https://github.com/acrmp/chefspec#examples-should-do-more-than-restate-static-resources)

-## Integration Testing on the Node
+## Converge the Node on a VM

 So far we only did unit-level spec testing.
-The next step is to integration-test our cookbook on a node.
+The next step is to integration-test our cookbook using [Vagrant](http://vagrantup.com) and [Chef Solo](http://wiki.opscode.com/display/chef/Chef+Solo) on a VM.
 For this purpose we first create a `Vagrantfile` within our cookbook directory:

  	vagrant init

 You should edit the `Vagrantfile` so that the foo cookbook can be found in the cookbook path:

 	Vagrant::Config.run do |config|